Man-Bull: Fictional character biography

 William Taurens was born in Camden, New Jersey.
 He was hired by Mister Kline to round up people to test an experimental serum (taken from bulls) made out of mutated enzymes by his agent the Professor.
 Although assisted by Itch and Freak Face, his attempts were thwarted by Daredevil.
 As a result, he ended up being a guinea pig for the serum which turned him into a humanoid bull.
 Becoming the Man-Bull, he fought Daredevil, who defeated the Man-Bull by throwing him into a wall.
 Man-Bull reverted to his human form and was arrested by the police.
 When Itch snuck in the Man-Bull serum into Taurens' prison cell which permanently transformed him, Man-Bull attempted to take revenge on Daredevil and the two have clashed on several occasions.
 Man-Bull was later recruited by the Melter and Whiplash to join the Black Lama's Death Squad, where they encountered Iron Man at a comic book convention.

 Man-Bull eventually becomes more animalistic: he loses the ability to speak and gains fur and a tail.
 In this state, he is encountered by the Grey Hulk.
 As Man-Bull continued to deteriorate, he was recruited by Wizard to join his Frightful Four alongside Trapster and Dreadknight.

 Man-Bull later regains his capability of speech and joins Armadillo, Equinox, Hypno-Hustler, Chip Martin, and Jackson Wheele at a Villains Anonymous meeting.
-Man-Bull later joins Constrictor, Tombstone, Warhawk, and a number of S.H.I.E.L.D. agents in raiding an A.I.M. facility which was working on a Null android from technology stolen from Reed Richards.
-When Alyosha Kravinoff collects a zoo of animal-themed superhumans, Man-Bull is seen in one of the cages.
-He later battles Grizzly, who knocks him out and snaps off his left horn (which regenerates by his next appearance).
+Man-Bull joins Constrictor, Tombstone, Warhawk, and a number of S.H.I.E.L.D. agents in raiding an A.I.M. facility which was working on a Null android from technology stolen from Reed Richards.

-In the "Hunted" storyline, Man-Bull is captured by Taskmaster and Black Ant as part of Kraven the Hunter's Great Hunt and killed by Hunter-Bots.
+In the "Hunted" storyline, Man-Bull is captured along with many other animal-themed superhumans and forced to participate in Kraven the Hunter's Great Hunt as a hunting target.
+During the hunt, Man-Bull is killed by Hunter-Bots.
 In Ruins of Ravencroft, Man-Bull appears alive, having been imprisoned at Ravencroft following its rebuilding.

 During the King in Black storyline, Man-Bull is seen at the Bar with No Name when Mayor Wilson Fisk offers a job to everyone there.
 Man-Bull is later seen at Ravencroft during Knull's invasion.
 He, Figment, Foolkiller and Mister Hyde flee with the Thunderbolts in a van as they retrieve Sentry's corpse.
 Man-Bull and the Thunderbolts visit Fisk and blackmail him for money while planning to stay together as a team.